 Healthy pumpkin bread is soft, moist, and delicious!
-Made with honey, Greek yogurt, whole wheat flour, and millet, this easy one-bowl pumpkin bread recipe will be your new favorite!
+Made with honey, Greek yogurt and whole wheat flour, I think this easy one-bowl pumpkin bread recipe will be your new favorite.

 I know, I know.
 I know what you are thinking.
 “Now she is giving us a healthy pumpkin bread recipe?
 Where was this two weeks ago, when we were all ‘GIVE ME THE PUMPKIN EVERYTHING!’
 Doesn’t she know we’ve moved on?”

 The truth is, I became so wrapped up in trying to be more creative with pumpkin this year, I neglected the fundamentals.

 On a chilly morning last week, I woke up with an unshakable craving for pumpkin bread, and I realized that, despite the number of cans of pumpkin puree I’d gone through making Pumpkin Pecan Cobbler, Pumpkin Energy Balls, Pumpkin Snickerdoodles, Pumpkin Overnight Oats, and Pumpkin Pasta Sauce, I’d yet to take a single bite of my real, honest-to-goodness, absolute favorite way to enjoy pumpkin: Healthy Pumpkin Bread.

 Healthy Pumpkin Bread – The Forever Favorite Pumpkin Recipe

 Yes, among the pages of assorted pumpkin recipes in my index, Healthy Pumpkin Bread is my favorite.

 Only if you consider rich, tender, and supremely spiced slices of pumpkin bliss that also happen to be good for you boring, which I am pleased to say I do not.